toliva/ConnectivityContent/apis/02-Product Management/03-Property-API/01-api-definition.md

 # API Definition

 The Property API is used to onboard property attributes, images, policies, and fees.
 Additionally, this API can be used to update property content post onboarding.
-The quickest way to get started is to review the [Supported Features](./supported-features.html) and Try the Property API in [the sandbox](./quick-start.html).
+The quickest way to get started is to review the [Supported Features](./supported-features.html) and review the API Definition.

 # Authentication